-When I was 36 I was overweight, had out-of-control high cholesterol and a pack-and-a-half-a-day smoking habit.
-Life was miserable and consisted of little more than work, eating more takeout food than a normal person should and spending my free time on the couch surfing channels and the Internet.
+By the time I turned 36 I was overweight, had out-of-control high cholesterol and a pack-and-a-half-a-day smoking habit.
+Life was miserable and consisted of little more than work, eating takeout and spending my free time on the couch, surfing channels and the Internet.

-I woke up one August morning and decided that I was sick and tired of being sick and tired; I needed to do something about it.
+I woke up one August morning (the 14th to be exact) and decided that I was sick and tired of being sick and tired; I needed to do something about it.
 So I joined a gym and very tentatively got started on a treadmill.

 On average I run 30 miles each week (but that can ratchet up to 50 during peak marathon training) and between 50 – 100 miles on the bike.
 I’m a part time blogger and a full time endurance sports enthusiast living in New York City; my daytime job is in PR and marketing for a national animal welfare organization.